Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe: Introduction

 Mitigating climate change requires deep reductions of greenhouse gas emissions that originate from fossil fuel use \cite{lee_ipcc_2023}.
 Nuclear energy or fossil fuels in combination with carbon capture and storage are options for this \cite{sepulveda_role_2018}, but these firm low-carbon technologies face economic challenges and political controversies in many countries.
 Another major strategy for achieving climate neutrality is shifting energy supply to renewable energy sources, which are globally on the rise as they become increasingly cost-competitive \cite{irena_renewable_2025}.
 However, the potential for dispatchable renewable energy sources such as hydro power, geothermal, or bioenergy is limited in most countries.
 Hence, future renewable energy systems are likely to heavily rely on variable wind and solar power \cite{iea_net_2023,way_empirically_2022}.
 As these \ac{VRE} sources may become the most relevant primary energy sources in many countries \cite{jacobson_100_2017,brown_response_2018,child_flexible_2019,pickering_diversity_2022,wang_accelerating_2023}, energy systems are increasingly exposed to weather variability.
 In turn, spatial and temporal system flexibility is increasingly needed to match the supply of \ac{VRE} sources with demand.
 This includes geographical balancing via transmission, different types of energy storage, and demand response \cite{denholm_grid_2011,rasmussen_storage_2012,schlachtberger_benefits_2017,roth_geographical_2023,he_sector_2021,hunter_techno-economic_2021,tong_geophysical_2021}.

-While future energy systems with high \ac{VRE} shares sources have to deal with variability on different timescales, extreme periods of low wind and solar availability emerge as a key challenge for realizing such renewable energy systems.
-Often referred to as ``Dunkelflauten'', these \ac{VRE} drought periods are characterized by long-lasting and substantial shortages of wind and solar energy \cite{raynaud_energy_2018,kittel_measuring_2024} and may cover large geographical areas.
-If the availability of firm low-carbon generation technologies is low, dealing with \ac{VRE} drought events necessitates the use of long-duration storage and other flexibility options \cite{dowling_role_2020,sepulveda_design_2021}.
+While future energy systems with high \ac{VRE} shares have to deal with variability on different timescales, extreme periods of low wind and solar availability emerge as a key challenge for realizing such renewable energy systems.
+Often referred to as ``Dunkelflaute'', these \ac{VRE} drought periods are characterized by long-lasting and substantial shortages of wind and solar energy \cite{raynaud_energy_2018,kittel_measuring_2024} and may cover large geographical areas.
+If the availability of firm low-carbon generation technologies is low, dealing with \ac{VRE} drought events necessitates the use of long-duration storage as well as other temporal and spatial flexibility options \cite{dowling_role_2020,sepulveda_design_2021}.
 Hence, understanding the spatial and temporal characteristics of \ac{VRE} drought events is crucial for weather-resilient energy system planning and energy policy as well as for the design of energy markets and support instruments for generation and flexibility technologies.
 This includes questions as to how frequent, how long, and how severe such periods are, and assessing their spatial and temporal correlation across large-scale interconnected energy systems.